jdalbey/EasyAuth/README.md

 ### Status
+In active development.
 First production release is available for download.
 All features above are implemented.

 First draft of [Website](https://jdalbey.github.io/EasyAuth/) is complete.